Stroudsburg High School

 Stroudsburg High School is a public high school located in Stroudsburg in Monroe County, Pennsylvania.
 The school is part of the Stroudsburg Area School District.
 The school's mascot is the Mountaineers.
-As of 2021-22 school year, Stroudsburg High School has 1,239 students, according to National Center for Education Statistics data.
+As of 2023–24 school year, Stroudsburg High School has 1,245 students, according to National Center for Education Statistics data.

 History

-With an influx of new students, the district expressed the need for a new building.
+In April 2008, facing an influx of new students, the district expressed the need for a new building.
 Residents had debated whether the current building should be renovated or whether a new building should be built to accommodate this growth.
-In April 2008, members of the school board voted 5–4 in favor of renovating the existing high school on West Main Street.
-As of January 2012, a newly built section was opened to students.
-This section host the new gymnasium, which can hold about 4,000 people; library/media center; up-to-date science labs, art rooms, and workshops; and a film studio.
+Members of the school board voted 5–4 in favor of renovating the existing high school on West Main Street.